bjacquet/dotemacs/README.rst

 Most of its setup is towards Lisp and Orgmode files.
 A random colour theme is used in each run, mostly dark themes (non-white backgrounds).

-I'm running this setup in both Linux and Windows environments without any obscure tweaks.
+I'm running this setup in both Linux, OSX and Windows environments without any obscure tweaks.
 Should work in other environments too.

 Additional Modes